asf15/ez-sporting-event-capture/README.md

 3. viewing (basic viewing, annotating, analysis)

 For now, success means to me being able to:
- - capture a soccer game without any human intervention (whole-field-capture, at high resolution, from good height above the field, possibly with fish-eye lens)
+ - capture a soccer game without any human intervention (stationary camera, whole-field-capture, at high resolution, from good height above the field, possibly with fish-eye lens)
  - the processing step figures out what subregion of the video to show over time and handles correcting any lens distorition
  - watching the processed video is like watching a professionally broadcast game